-Dealing with debts from last term's tenancy
+Dealing with arrears from an old tenancy

 Get advice if you left your last tenancy early because of COVID-19.
 Legally, landlords can hold tenants responsible for rent that was missed because the tenant left the property early.
 The best way around this is to try to negotiate a settlement with your landlord.
 Our mediation service may be able to help.

 Struggling to pay rent